Pay Now Or Pay Later – It’s Your Choice (EditED)

 I know this seems shockingly extreme, but there are only so many options that you can take.

-If we spiritually “pay now” by accepting Jesus and sacrificing a life that is pleasing to the flesh, we get a bigger reward later (and for all eternity).
+For Example: If we spiritually “pay now” by accepting Jesus and sacrificing a life that is pleasing to the flesh, and get a bigger reward later (and for all eternity).

 If you’d rather not pay now, you can live it up in this life only to pay more for it later.